ewowi/StarDocs/docs/StarBase/StarBoard.md

 ## StarBoard

-Here are some ideas for the perfect board for StarMod.
+Here are some ideas for the perfect board to drive LEDs.
 Most likely there are more perfect boards, so they can be added here.

 ## StarBoardLeds